-Samuel Kalu's mother kidnapped | Africanews
+Nigerian footballer's mother kidnapped, $138,000 ransom demanded | Africanews

 Nigeria

-Samuel Kalu’s mother has been kidnapped back at home in Nigeria with a ransom of about 138,000 Dollars.
+Nigerian footballer Samuel Kalu’s mother has been kidnapped back at home with a ransom demand of about $138,000.

 Ozuruonye Juliet Kalu, mother of the Girondins de Bordeaux and Super Eagle’s attacker, was kidnapped while driving home in Abia State.
 A first ransom had been paid earlier, but the kidnappers have made this second request.